-If the Bid to the CFE is successful, EdFI intends to enter into a power purchase agreement (the “PPA”) with the CFE pursuant to which, within the context of a project financing, it will be obliged, inter alia, to construct a power plant in the region of Rio Bravo (the “Facility”) with an electric power generation capacity comprised between 441 MW and 539 MW at summer design conditions and to sell the electrical power associated with such capacity to the CFE for a projected period of 25 years from the Commercial Operation Date, presently scheduled on April 1, 2005 (“COD”).
+If the Bid to the CFE is successful, EdFI intends to enter into a power purchase agreement (the “PPA”) [please note that further comments are reserved pending receipt and review of the PPA given the inter-dependence between this agreement and the PPA] with the CFE pursuant to which, within the context of a project financing, it will be obliged, inter alia, to construct a power plant in the region of Rio Bravo (the “Facility”) with an electric power generation capacity comprised between 441 MW and 539 MW at summer design conditions and to sell the electrical power associated with such capacity to the CFE for a projected period of 25 years from the Commercial Operation Date, presently scheduled on April 1, 2005 (“COD”).

 The fuel for the Facility is to be natural gas (the “Gas”).